kimatata/embeded-testing-guide/guide/docs/intro/benefits.md

 It is difficult to consider all the settings, device versions, and combinations when adding new features, making manual testing costly.
 Eventually, team might start skipping tests that don’t seem related to the latest changes.

 With automated tests, the execution cost is nearly zero.
-By running tests for every commit or pull request, you can quickly verify that no regressions have been introduced.
+By running tests for every commit or every pull request, you can quickly verify that no regressions have been introduced.

 ### Pinpointing Bug Locations